thehig/anchor-to-markdown/readme.md

 Parameter | Effect
 :--- | :---
-debugAllTheThings | Toggle all debug flags in one go (excluding verbose) logFn | Log the name of the function when called logScrape | Log the scrape process of whats included or excluded logRegexMatching | Log the regex matching process
+debugAll | Toggle all debug flags in one go (excluding verbose) logFn | Log the name of the function when called logScrape | Log the scrape process of whats included or excluded logRegexMatching | Log the regex matching process